mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 ### Design Approaches

+#### Designing for Others

 Design approaches have been adopted widely in software production, creative industries and wider business contexts.
 These principles and practices have also influenced areas of education and research.
+If you are an educator the experience of seeing students motivated by producing something for a real audience may be familiar.
+If you are an educator the experience of seeing students motivated by producing something for a real or even imagined audience may be familiar.
+If students are able to share their created digital work with peers then the process of revising based on feedback from others can be extremely valuable to sustain interest.

+The area of design studies is wide and there is a long history in involving users and young people in the design of computer products.
+The process of understanding the audience for the digital product can be extremely time consuming process.
+In many cases, while students are in theory designingin something for others, be it a game or a website etc, they are making it primarily as a learning experience.
+In this case technical skills of design may take priority over serious investigation into the requirements of the end user.
+However other studies or projects have taken the opposite approach, taking care to give time to explore the cultures, needs and expectations of the target audience.
+In this case ethical issues of design take precedence.

-In the following section I explore certain design approaches including - iterative design, studio thinking and the use of design patterns.
+In the following section I explore certain design approaches including - iterative design and the use of design patterns.

 #### Iterative Design Approaches